 These Functional Skills qualifications are designed to allow candidates to demonstrate the fundamental applied skills in English that help people to gain the most from life, learning and work.
 Candidates should be entered for either Level 1 or Level 2 when they can demonstrate all the skills standards outlined at that level.
 This qualification has a clear component structure with reading, writing and speaking, listening and communication being assessed in separate tests or tasks.
-This means that candidates can take the components in different examination series of all in the same series.
-There are unlimited re-sit opportunities for candidates who do not achieve the required level at the first attempt.
-These exams are available at 4 different points in the year; November, January, March and June which gives flexibility to meet the needs of each student.
 The examination should be dealt with in line with examination board instructions.
-Speaking, Listening & Communication evidence must be stored in the English Functional Skills folder kept by the Faculty Leader to be available during exam board moderation visits.
+Speaking, Listening & Communication component is over-seen by the Faculty Leader in line with exam board specification requirements.

 AQA G.C.S.E.
 Examination